SylwiaOliwia2/uk-postcode-map/README.md

 The map shows how many percent of "feed-in tariff" ([FIT](https://www.ofgem.gov.uk/environmental-programmes/fit/contacts-guidance-and-resources/public-reports-and-data-fit/installation-reports)) panels was put on the Open Street Map (OSM) for UK.
 It was initially created for [OpenClimateFix](http://openclimatefix.discourse.group/) contributors to indicate which [postcode districts](https://en.wikipedia.org/wiki/Postcodes_in_the_United_Kingdom#Formatting) lack information about solar panels location.
+The code (Python 3.5) enable also to update the amount of panels in the UK to display.

 # How to use
 Clone the repository and run in the console `python setup.py install`.